KCHuang-Lab/CUPID-seq/README.md

 4. **Run the actual analysis**\
 To run the actual analysis, ensure your input files are accurate and located in the correct directory (see >Inputs for details), and ensure that the paths within ‘config/config.yaml’ are correct.
 Next edit and use a submission script as above to run the command:\
-`singularity exec ../demux-image.sif snakemake --cores 1`.
+`singularity exec ../demux-dada2.sif snakemake --cores 1`.
 (Replace 1 with the desired number of cores)\
-A dfradt script is provided as 'submit_snakemake.sh'.\
+A draft script is provided as 'submit_snakemake.sh'.\
 \
   __Note:__ To use this submission script, be sure to change the SBATCH parameters at the top as needed.